davidshepherd7/electric-operator/README.md

       (cons "->" " -> ")
       (cons "=>" " => "))

+To print a list of the rules in use for a mode use `M-x electric-operator-pretty-print-rules-for-mode` (note: this displays in the `*Messages*` buffer).

 Rules can be disabled in a similar way by setting the second element of the rule to nil.
 For example if you find that the `*` operator in C is not working reliably enough for pointer types you would use